Gerard Baker

-Gerard Baker is a British writer and columnist.
+Gerard Baker is an American (formerly British) right-wing political columnist.
 He was Dow Jones' Managing Editor, and The Wall Street Journal's Editor-in-Chief from March 2013 until June 2018.
-Baker stepped down as WSJ Editor-in-Chief and transitioned into the role of Editor-at-Large.
+Baker stepped down as WSJ Editor-in-Chief and became Editor-at-Large.
 He was succeeded by WSJ executive editor Matt Murray.

 Early life and education

 Baker was educated at Corpus Christi College, Oxford, United Kingdom and holds a degree in Philosophy, Politics and Economics (first class honours).
-Baker is a British citizen.
+Though he long remained a British citizen, Baker took American citizenship in December 2023.
 He was left-of-centre during his university years, and was elected as a Labour vice-president of the student union.
 He subsequently moved towards the right.

 Career

 Baker's first job following graduation was at the Bank of England.
 After working there for a year, he moved to Lloyds Bank as a Latin America analyst.

 From 1988 to 1994, Baker worked for the BBC as a producer in the UK and in the US, and worked as economics correspondent for BBC Radio and television.
 From 1994 to 2004, Baker worked for the Financial Times.
 From 1994 to 1998, he worked as its correspondent in Tokyo, Japan; from 1998 to 2002, as its Washington, DC, bureau chief; and from 2002 to 2004, as its chief US commentator and associate editor.
 From 2004 to 2009, Baker worked for The Times as its US editor and as an assistant editor.